-The achievement of Oscar De La Hoya Ánimo will be measured in both growth and absolute measures and will be compared to the achievement of LAUSD Resident schools that are similar in demographics and other characteristics (e.g., proximity to school, incoming student performance).
+The achievement of Ánimo South Los Angeles will be measured in both growth and absolute measures and will be compared to the achievement of LAUSD Resident schools that are similar in demographics and other characteristics (e.g., proximity to school, incoming student performance).
+Additionally, Ánimo South Los Angeles will analyze the school's academic performance by using publicly available data to compare the academic achievement of its students to the academic achievement of other comparison District schools, and ensure that Ánimo South Los Angeles is also serving similar demographic characteristics as LAUSD neighborhood schools.